Weehooey/wehyconfig/README.md

 # wehyconfig
-A simple TOML config reader.
+A simple configuration reader for TOML configuration files.

 ## Usage